Tucker Carlson: Trump ‘obviously’ going to be indicted - NewsBreak

 “There’s nothing to see here, that’s the line,” Carlson said on his show Monday , naming a number of elected Republicans who he predicted will “say the same thing when the Biden Justice Department or some other state agency under their influence finally does what you know they’re going to do, and that’s indict Donald Trump.”

 “Obviously they’re going to do that,” Carlson continued.
-“Who knows how, maybe they’ll produce surveillance video from Mar-a-Lago, apparently they’ve already subpoenaed that.”Giuliani on being told he’s target of election probe: ‘We’re starting to live in a fascist state’
+“Who knows how, maybe they’ll produce surveillance video from Mar-a-Lago, apparently they’ve already subpoenaed that.”Giuliani told he’s a target of Georgia probe

 The Aug.
 8 search was authorized by a federal judge, and while many elected Republicans who support Trump have suggested a political motivation, the White House said President Biden was unaware of the search beforehand.
 No evidence has been presented to suggest Biden had prior knowledge of the search.